 But we all with unveiled face, beholding and reflecting like a mirror the glory of the Lord, are being transformed into the same image from glory to glory, even as from the Lord Spirit (2 Corinthians 3:18).

-There will be varying degrees of glory between believers that occurs at this change, Paul says.
-He likens it to varying degrees of planetary stars and planets, they all have varying degrees of brightness or glory.
-Our physical bodies have been created by God to live in the physical realm.
-However, this body is to be redeemed and changed into the spiritual and physical body that God has planned for us to put on.
+Paul says that there will be varying degrees of glory between believers that occur at the time of this change.
+He likens it to the planetary stars and planets having differing degrees of brightness or glory.
+God has created our physical bodies to live in the physical realm; however, this physical body must be redeemed and changed into the spiritual and physical body that God has planned for us to put on.

-The life that we received from Adam is not enough for us to enter this heavenly kingdom without this addition of the life we receive from Christ—the gift of God.
+The life we received from Adam is not enough for us to enter this heavenly kingdom without this addition of the life we receive from Christ—the gift of God.
+Just as a computer program needs an update, there is also an update from God to live in both realms of existence, the heavenly and the physical realm.
 I believe that God's plan for redeemed humanity, the Church of the Living God, is for the saints to be able to live in the spiritual realm as well as the physical realm, just as Christ did in the 40 days after His resurrection.
-Christ Jesus has not left His body on Earth somewhere; He abides in heaven with a physical yet spiritual resurrected body.
+Christ Jesus did not leave His body on earth somewhere; He abides in heaven with a physical and spiritual resurrected body.
 Isn't that true of Enoch, the man of God?
 God enjoyed his company so much that he took him up to heaven in his physical being: “Enoch walked with God; then he was no more, because God took him away” (Genesis 5:24).

-A similar thing happened to Elijah.
-He, too, was taken up to heaven still clothed with his physical body (2 Kings 2:11).
-Some say that Enoch and Elijah are the two witnesses mentioned as testifying to the world's sin in the Book of Revelation (Revelation11:3).
-These two individuals have yet to die once (Hebrews 9:27), so it is possible that they come from heaven to testify of God's grace and then they are killed.
-Of course, three and a half days later God raises them from the dead much to the anger of the Antichrist's followers (Revelation 11:11).
+A similar thing happened to Elijah who was also taken up to heaven still clothed with his physical body (2 Kings 2:11).
+Some say that Enoch and Elijah are the two witnesses mentioned in the Book of Revelation (Revelation 11:3), who testify of God's grace before being killed.
+Of course, three and a half days later, God raises them from the dead, much to the anger of the Antichrist's followers (Revelation 11:11).